voodoos/discord-ml/README.md

 # discord-ml
-Experimental (and incomplete) binders to the Discord API (in a very early state).
+Experimental (and incomplete) bindings to the Discord API (in a very early state).

 Inspired by [disml](https://github.com/Mishio595/disml) and reusing parts of it.